NeuroPointDX Notice of Privacy Practices

 - The right to receive and send digital copies of PHI in electronic health records.

-How to File a HIPAA Complaint and How to Obtain Further Information Regarding HIPAA Law and the Privacy Practices of NeuroPointDX
+How to File a HIPAA Complaint or Obtain Further Information Regarding HIPAA Law and Privacy Practices of NeuroPointDX

-To file a privacy complaint or obtain more information on HIPAA or the privacy practices of NeuroPointDX, please contact the Privacy Officer.
+To file a privacy complaint or obtain more information on HIPAA or the privacy practices of NeuroPointDX, contact our Privacy Officer.

 NeuroPointDX Privacy Officer